brob/netlify-youtube-ingest-demo/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/brob/netlify-youtube-ingest)

+## Quick Deploy

+Use the "Deploy to Netlify" Button above.
+It will ask you for some environment variables:

+* YouTube API key
+* Algolia App ID
+* Algolia Search API key
+* Algolia Admin API key (for writing to the index)
+* Algolia Index name (if the index doesn't exist, the function will create it)

+After the first deploy, hit the `/.netlify/functions/getYoutubeJson` endpoint with a `channelId`, `maxResults`, and `index=true` query parameters (detailed below).
+This will index the most recent `n` videos for the channel provided (where `n` is the `maxResults` value).

+Once indexed, the frontend for this microsite will work (or you can use the index elsewhere).

+To keep the index fresh, you'll want to create a way to index new content.
+In [IFTTT](https://ifttt.com), you can set up a "[New YouTube video by channel](https://ifttt.com/youtube/triggers/new_video_by_channel)" trigger that can fire a webhook action to the `/.netlify/functions/getYoutubeByUrl` function and provide the new video's URL as the `videoUrl` parameter with `index=true`.
+For every new video, your index will be updated.

+By default, these functions will scrape the following details:

+* Title
+* Description
+* Tags
+* Video Id (as objectID)
+* Comment Count
+* Likes
+* Favorites
+* Views

+You can use all of this information as ranking and sorting inside your [Algolia dashboard](https://www.algolia.com/dashboard) and customize the search results.

 ## Installation

 In your Netlify project, create (or use) your Netlify functions directory.
 If you don't have one, create a new directory: